 Team/group discounts are available for some programs.
 The amount of the discount may vary between programs.
-In order to claim the discount, the coach of the team must e-mail email@example.com with a list of the team members attending the program.
+In order to claim the discount, the coach of the team must e-mail firstname.lastname@example.org with a list of the team members attending the program by April 1st.
 All team members must be enrolled in the same session.

 Team discounts cannot be added to any other promotional offer, with the exception of early bird pricing.
 If a participant has an existing discount smaller than the team discount, Mercersburg Summer Programs will apply the difference.
 If the participant has an existing discount larger then the team discount, the participant will not be eligible to receive the team discount (but will be counted toward the team totals).

 Directions to and around campus, hotel accommodations and information about the area are available on our campus page.
 Feel free to print the campus map and bring it with you and it will serve as your guide on a tour of our beautiful school.